IBM-Cloud/ansible-collection-ibm/docs/ibm_cloudant.rst

     The resource group id

+  parameters_json (False, str, None)
+    Arbitrary parameters to pass in Json string format

-  tags (False, list, None)
+  service_endpoints (False, str, None)
-    None
+    Types of the service endpoints.
+Possible values are 'public', 'private', 'public-and-private'.

   include_data_events (False, bool, False)
     Include data event types in events sent to IBM Cloud Activity Tracker with LogDNA for the IBM Cloudant instance.
 By default only emitted events are of "management" type.

+  tags (False, list, None)
+    None

+  cors_config (False, list, None)
+    Configuration for CORS.

-  legacy_credentials (False, bool, False)
+  enable_cors (False, bool, True)
-    Use both legacy credentials and IAM for authentication
+    Boolean value to turn CORS on and off.

   environment_crn (False, str, None)
     CRN of the IBM Cloudant Dedicated Hardware plan instance

-  name (True, str, None)
-    (Required for new resource) A name for the resource instance

-  plan (True, str, None)
+  location (True, str, None)
-    (Required for new resource) The plan type of the service
+    (Required for new resource) The location where the instance available

   parameters (False, dict, None)